RecognizeIm/php-client/README.md

 Recognize.im API
 ===============

 Recognize.im is providing API for Image Recognition.
-Those module is sample PHP connector to the API
+This module is a sample PHP connector to the API.

 Installation
 ============

 Just download the content of the lib/ directory and include the classes in your project or use composer:

     $ composer.phar require "recognizeim/php-client" "dev-master"